 Additional information, including directors' and executive officers' remuneration and indebtedness, principal holders of our securities and securities authorized for issuance under equity compensation plans is contained in the Management Information Circular with respect to the most recent annual meeting of shareholders.
-Additional financial information is provided in our audited financial statements and MD&A for the year ended April 30, 2020.
+Additional financial information is provided in our audited financial statements and MD&A for the eight months ended December 31, 2020.